The Dyslexia Trust

-The Dyslexia Trust is a not-for profit dyslexia charity based in Bristol.
+The Dyslexia Trust is a not-for profit dyslexia charity based in Bristol, UK.
 They give direct support to children with dyslexia around the world and 100% of money raised goes to helping children.
-That’s why they’re our chosen charity for GO Green 2019.

 The Dyslexia Trust was established in 1994, to award bursaries to dyslexics who are in desperate need of help but are unable to get this support for reasons of financial difficulty.
 They provide life-changing support through specialist learning and assessment services for dyslexic children and families.
 These children almost always display low levels of confidence and self-esteem, which The Dyslexia Trust help to rebuild.